Cerebrovascular Diseases and Stroke

 Overview and Mission

-The mission of the UMC/AHSC Stroke Program is to provide age appropriate, culturally sensitive, optimal care to patients with stroke, to individualize care to meet the needs of each patient and family, to collaborate with other health care professionals and ancillary services to meet the age appropriate needs of the patient and family.
+In 2009, our facility received Joint Commission Stroke Center Certification, Southern Arizona's first certified primary stroke center.
+The mission of the Stroke Center is to provide age appropriate, culturally sensitive, evidence-based stroke care; to individualize care to meet the needs of each patient and family; to collaborate with other health care professionals and ancillary services to achieve the best outcomes; and to engage in clinical stroke research.

 Hospital Services for Stroke

-UMC/AHSC has a state-of-the-art neuroimaging center which includes CT scanning, magnetic resonance imaging (MRI), magnetic resonance angiography, digital angiography, as well as carotid Duplex and Transcranial Doppler Ultrasound.
-Functional neuroimaging such as positron emission tomography (PET) and single photon emission computed tomography (SPECT) is also available.
+BUMCT has a dedicated stroke unit and neurocritical care unit, and a cutting edge neuroimaging center which includes multimodal CT scanning, magnetic resonance imaging (MRI), magnetic resonance angiography, digital angiography, as well as carotid Duplex and Transcranial Doppler Ultrasound.

 Outpatient (Clinic) Services for Stroke

 The Stroke Program provides education to the patient, family/caregivers, healthcare professionals, and the community.
 Patient education begins in the hospital and focuses on knowledge of their current condition, risk factors for stroke and TIA, and their readiness for discharge.
-In collaboration with the Sarver Heart Center, faculty participate in stroke education events for the public.
-The Stroke Program also provides ongoing stroke education for healthcare professionals.
-Weekly Neuroscience Grand Rounds and an annual William Feinberg Memorial Stroke Lecture is provided.
+BUMCT offers stroke education events for the public and provides ongoing stroke education for healthcare professionals.
 The Stroke Program also provides stroke-specific training opportunities for medical students, residents, fellows and nurses.

 Bruce Coull, MD